kali-linex/linex/Documentation/core-api/irq/irq-domain.rst

 between hwirq and IRQ numbers.
 Mappings are added to the irq_domain by calling irq_create_mapping() which accepts the irq_domain and a hwirq number as arguments.
-If a mapping for the hwirq doesn't already exist then it will allocate a new Linux irq_desc, associate it with the hwirq, and call the .map() callback so the driver can perform any required hardware setup.
+If a mapping for the hwirq doesn't already exist then it will allocate a new Linex irq_desc, associate it with the hwirq, and call the .map() callback so the driver can perform any required hardware setup.